 Subject to the on-going UK-EU negotiations, and until the UK leaves the EU, the UK government’s position is that the UK remains a full member of the EU, and all the rights and obligations of EU membership remain in force.
 Therefore, the government has issued regulations to implement IORP II.
 IORP II focuses on the governance of pension schemes and on their communications with individual members.
 Many of the key elements of IORP II are already required under UK law or expected by the Regulator under its Codes of Practice and guidance, enabling IORP II to be transposed with limited legislation

-The regulations will require trustees to have an effective system of governance that is proportionate to the size, complexity and risk profile of their scheme.
+will require trustees to have an effective system of governance that is proportionate to the size, complexity and risk profile of their scheme.
 As part of looking at their system of governance, schemes will be required to carry out and document an own risk assessment.

 The government has said it does not expect schemes to need to make drastic changes to their systems.
 It recognises that many schemes already have effective governance systems in place and it envisages that schemes will just need to formally document their existing practices to comply.